GeorgeXiroudakis/Ps-System-using-linked-listes/README.md

 also there is another list that saves each subcriber, their info and the publisers he is interested in.
 ![Screenshot from 2023-07-25 21-16-27](https://github.com/GeorgeXiroudakis/HY-240-project1/assets/138579604/742d0792-dbf8-4756-b42f-bc41f15c86e9)

+## use

+it works by feeding it a file in the format of the test.txt file given. whete you first spesify the instractin (s for subrcibe, p print, c consum) and then the specifics of the instraction.